Phlebotomy Certification Weymouth, Massachusetts

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has examination materials based upon their competency exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.